amdsoo/Survival-ML/README.md

   b/ Prey who are not smart, they randomly move and eat plant if they meet them, Prey die if no food, or too old, or eaten by predators
   c/ Predators : they can see thru a cone of vision, move or not, and eat or not preys.
 They reproduce if enough energy, and die if no more energy

-in the declaration.py, you can change some of the parameters
+# edit declaration.py to change some of the parameters
-# simulation inputs
+simulation inputs
 random.seed (2023)
 number_max_cycles = 250
 number_plants_ini = 250